stendler/tootbench/README.md

 - docker-compose: limit resources / set min reserved
 - add a working email server (proxy like mailslurper) to simulate load produced by sending notification emails?

-- use vm machine type without bursts: m3-medium (?) - e2-standard-2 should be fine - maybe n2 for 10 gig egress
+- use vm machine type without bursts: m3-medium (?) - e2-standard-2 should be fine - maybe n2 for 10 gig egress instead of 4
 - client vms for load generation instructed from the controller

 - slide: show a diagram/architecture